 And why did the Government choose $200 as the magic number?
 Because that's how much the Thompson SMG cost.
 The government simply took the most expensive firearm someone could buy at the time, and decided that its purchase price was an appropriate dollar amount for taxing Americans' access to the Second Amendment.

-This is how all modern gun control works.
+This is how modern gun control circumvents outright bans.

 The NFA: Modern Gun Control Playbook